marc-hanheide/application-redacter/DEPLOYMENT_GUIDE.md

 ## Version
 1.0.0 - October 2025

-Developed for AgriFoRwArdS CDT - Supporting fair and unbiased recruitment in STEM.
+Supporting fair and unbiased recruitment in academic institutions.